 Summer Update June 2018

-After being back for the weekend I have more amazing insider tips to give you especially for the summer months that you should not miss out on!
+After being back for a weekend in Budapest I have more amazing insider tips to give you especially for the summer months that you should not miss out on!

 - Ice Cream: you will find the best ice cream at „The Sweet“ right next to Vintage Garden, which is also one of my favorite restaurants.
 As already mentioned above The Sweet makes the cutest cookies, macarons and delicious cakes.
 Now in the summer they also make their own ice cream and it is heavenly delicious!
 I can recommend salted caramel 🙂